Assistant Professor of Economics, Social and Decision Sciences

 BioPrior to joining Carnegie Mellon, Saurabh was an Adjunct Faculty at the University of Chicago, Booth School of Business, and a consultant at McKinsey & Company.
 Outside of research, Saurabh battles a mild caffeine addiction, has an unyielding appetite for film, and spends his time reading and wagering on politics, consuming all forms of pop culture and (Minnesota based) sports, and watching reality television -- for research, of course.

 Harvard University, Economics, A.B.

 ResearchSaurabh studies topics at the intersection of Economics and Psychology (Behavioral Economics) with a particular focus on questions with relevance to public policy.
-Recent projects have examined why eligible individuals fail to claim social benefits such as the EITC, factors that influence job search and wage expectations of the unemployed, the role of incentives, information and impulsivity in food choice, and perceptual biases in speed dating and judicial sentencing.
-A recent paper on the link between cell phone use and car crashes has been covered by national media including the NY Times, Bloomberg, Marginal Revolution, Freakonomics.com, and NPR.
+Recent projects have examined whether consumers are able to make sensible health insurance choices, why eligible individuals fail to claim social benefits such as the EITC, factors that influence job search and wage expectations of the unemployed, the role of insurance incentives and their complexity on safe driving, how perceptual biases influence speed dating and judicial sentencing, and the social and economic factors that determine happiness.
+This research has been covered by national media including the NY Times, NPR, Bloomberg, New York Magazine, CNBC, Marginal Revolution, and Freakonomics.com.

 - "Psychological Frictions and the Incomplete Take-Up of Social Benefits: Evidence from an IRS Field Experiment" (with Day Manoli), The American Economic Review, Forthcoming.

 - "Driving Under the (Cellular) Influence" (with Vikram Pathania), [Online Appendix] American Economic Journal: Economic Policy, Vol. 5, No. 3, pp. 92-125, 2013.